bintlabs/python-sync-db/merge.md

-With this pattern-based notation, where to the left of the `=>` is a comma-separated sequence of expressions that match operations, and to the left is a singleton set or the empty set, the whole set of rules can be written succinctly:
+With this pattern-based notation, where to the left of the `=>` is a comma-separated sequence of expressions that match operations, and to the right is a singleton set or the empty set, the whole set of rules can be written succinctly:

 Let `*` be the [Kleene star][kleene-star], `.` be a matching